nonanon1/OrcaSlicerCoonfig/replit.md

 ## Overview

-This is a Python-based configuration backup and restore tool for OrcaSlicer, a 3D printing slicer application.
-The tool provides both command-line and graphical user interfaces to help users backup, restore, and manage their OrcaSlicer configuration files across different operating systems (Windows, macOS, and Linux).
-The application automatically detects OrcaSlicer installations and configuration directories, allowing users to easily create portable backups of their printer profiles, settings, and preferences.
+This is a Python-based GUI application for managing OrcaSlicer configurations.
+The tool provides a simple graphical interface to backup, restore, and compare OrcaSlicer configuration files across different operating systems (Windows and macOS).
+The application automatically detects OrcaSlicer installations and configuration directories, allowing users to easily create portable backups of their printer profiles, settings, and preferences, plus compare current configurations with saved backups to see exactly what has changed.

 ## User Preferences